 MBA is one of the most wanted degrees for Indians.
-It is competitive in nature, and every year hundreds of thousands of candidates get together to appear for the examination to get into the best Business Schools in the country.
+It is competitive in nature, and every year hundreds of thousands of candidates appear for the examination to get into the best business schools in the country.
 With such a competition between the students, it is important to understand that it comes along with various myths as well.
 But do not worry!
-We are here to tell you about the myths followed by Indian MBA applicants.
+We are here to bust all of the myths of Indian MBA applicants that can hold them back in succeeding.
 It will help you to know the reality and apply to your dream college with facts in your hand!
 So let us get started.

 This Blog Includes: